What Is the Global Catalog?

 Use the following criteria to determine if a site is a good candidate for Universal Group Membership Caching:

 - Number of users and computers in the site: The site has less than 500 combined users and computers, including transient users who log on occasionally but not on a regular basis.
 The cache of a user who logs on once continues to be updated periodically for 180 days after the first logon.
 A general limit of 500 membership caches can be updated at a time.
 If greater than 500 security principals have cached group memberships, some caches might not be updated.

 - Number of domain controllers: Each domain controller performs a refresh on every user in its site once every eight hours.
 Depending on the number of domains in the forest, 500 security principles and two domain controllers could generate more WAN traffic than placing a global catalog server in the site.
 Therefore, you need to rationalize the WAN costs when exceeding 500 security principals and two domain controllers.

 - Tolerance for high latency in group updates.
 Because domain controllers in the site where Universal Group Membership Caching is enabled update the membership caches every eight hours, and because credentials are always taken from the cache, updates to group memberships are not reflected in the security principal’s credentials for up to eight hours.

 Address Book Lookups

-Exchange Server uses the global catalog to store mail recipient data that enables clients in a forest to send and receive e-mail messages.
+In Windows Server 2003 environments, Exchange 2000 Server and Exchange Server 2003 use the global catalog to store mail recipient data that enables clients in a forest to send and receive e-mail messages.